kishorechk/vendor-price-aggregator/README.md

 ./mvnw spring-boot:run
 ```
-The command starts the integration flows and REST services along with Swagger UI for API documentation.
+The command starts the Spring integration flows and REST services along with Swagger docs and UI for API documentation.

 ### Swagger UI